-Fig. 2.
-Network with class-level aggregation.
+Figure 2: Network with class-level aggregation.
 At each edge node and each core node, there is one finite-length buffer for each class.
 Each buffer is served at a fixed rate, and arrivals to a full buffer are dropped.
 Core nodes have a delay jitter controller, labeled JC in the graph, which buffers traffic until it satisfies the maximum allocated per-node delay at the previous node.
-The figure illustrates the buffers and jitter controllers of nodes 4 - 7.
+The figure illustrates the buffers and jitter controllers of nodes 4-7.
 B{mq} indicates the buffer size and c{mq} indicates the rate at which the buffer for class q at node m is served.

-The jitter control at core nodes ensures that all packets from the same flow experience the same fixed delays (with the exception of delays at the last node).
-As a consequence, traffic from a flow departing from the delay jitter controller is no worse than the traffic which arrive to the network entrance.
-Specifically, assuming that there are no losses due to buffer overflows, traffic which satisfies assumptions (A1) - (A5) at the network entrance also satisfies these assumptions at downstream nodes after passing through the corresponding delay jitter controllers.
-Although losses introduce correlations between flow arrivals, even when jitter control is used, we believe this traffic is bounded by virtual arrival processes in the network where no traffic is lost and it satisfies assumptions (A1)-(A5).
+assuming that there are no losses due to buffer overflows, traffic which satisfies assumptions (A1) - (A5) at the network entrance also satisfies these assumptions at downstream nodes after passing through the corresponding delay jitter controllers.
+Although losses introduce correlations between flow arrivals, even when jitter control is used, we will show that this traffic can be bounded by virtual arrival processes in the network which assume that no traffic is lost and all traffic satisfies assumptions (A1)-(A5).
 Since the provisioning is done with respect to these virtual processes, the corresponding delay bounds also apply for the actual traffic with losses.
-We refer to [22] for more details.

 Due to the delay jitter control mechanism, the schedulers are non-workconserving.
-We believe it is possible to eliminate the delay jitter control, making the schedulers workconserving, and still make the assumptions (A1) - (A5) hold for the traffic inside the network.
-Instead of holding the traffic at a delay jitter controller for X seconds before sending it to a scheduler, we can add X seconds to the maximum delay of the traffic at the node and immediately send the traffic to the scheduler.
-[2], [14], [23], [36] As a result, the traffic arrivals are assigned the same maximum delay at a node as if the delay jitter controllers were employed.
+We note that it is feasible to eliminate the delay jitter control, thus, making the schedulers workconserving, and still meet the assumptions (A1) - (A5) for the traffic.
+Instead of holding the traffic at a delay jitter controller for X seconds before sending it to a scheduler, one can add X seconds to the maximum delay of the traffic at the node and immediately send the traffic to the scheduler [2, 15, 24, 37].
+As a result, the traffic arrivals are assigned the same maximum delay at a node as if the delay jitter controllers were employed.
 If the arrivals are scheduled according to their deadlines, then without delay jitter control the traffic will be served in the same order as with delay jitter control.
-But, without delay jitter control the scheduler can send the traffic earlier whenever the link is idle, possibly resulting in better end-toend delays.
-We are developing this approach along the lines of [2] to which we refer for additional information.
+Since, without delay jitter control, the scheduler can send the traffic whenever the link is idle, we can possibly achieving lower end-to-end delays [2].
+However, the absence of delay jitter control may increase the burstiness of traffic, and, hence, result in larger buffer requirements.

-B. Rate-Based Scheduling with Per-Class Buffering
+3.2 Rate-Based Scheduling with Per-Class Buffering